How long should A DPF Last?

 Active DPF regeneration, on the other hand, is a more controlled process that is initiated by the engine control unit (ECU) when the DPF reaches a certain level of saturation.
 The ECU uses various sensors to monitor the exhaust gas temperature, pressure, and flow rate to determine when active regeneration is necessary.
 When the DPF is ready for regeneration, the ECU injects additional fuel into the engine to increase the temperature of the exhaust gas and initiate the cleaning process.

-During active regeneration, the temperature of the exhaust gas must reach a certain level to burn off the PM that has accumulated in the DPF.
-This temperature is typically around 1112 to 1292 Degrees Fahrenheit, which is much higher than the normal operating temperature of the engine.
+During active regeneration, the temperature of the exhaust gas must reach a certain level to burn off the particulate matter that has accumulated in the DPF.
+This temperature is typically around 600 to 700 degrees Celsius, or 1100 to 1300 Fahrenheit, which is much higher than the normal operating temperature of the engine.
 To achieve this, the engine may run in a high-idle mode or the vehicle may be driven at higher speeds for a period of time to increase the temperature of the exhaust gas.

 How to Regenerate a DPF manually